Immersive • XR/AR

 Stage 2

-After further consulting with a professional conductor, we refined the mechanics so baton gestures closely match real conducting motion.
+After further consulting with a professional conductor, we refined the mechanics so the baton gestures more closely match.

 Functionality

-A visitor stands at the conductor’s panel, selects a composition, and sees the orchestra’s projection on a large surface.
+A visitor stands at the conductor’s panel, selects a composition, and sees the orchestra projected onto a large surface.
 The system tracks baton movement and tempo, lighting instruments as their parts play.
 Around the installation, illuminated figures mark sections of the quartet.
-At the end, the user sees their conducting result on the projection screen.
+At the end, the visitor sees their conducting result on the projection screen.

 Available for projects and products